How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • They ask you to help catch a lost kitten or show you the right house;

-• They ring the doorbell and ask to open it on behalf of an electrician, plumber, etc.;
+• They ring the doorbell and ask you to open it on behalf of an electrician, plumber, etc.;

 • They say that the mother was late and asked a colleague or friend to pick up the child from the playground or school.

-Rules for the behavior of a child with strangers
+Rules for a child's behavior with strangers

-Every child who is left without the supervision of parents or other adults even for a minute should know the rules that will help him avoid danger when communicating with strangers:
+Every child who is left even for a minute without the supervision of parents or other adults should know the rules that will help him avoid danger when communicating with strangers:

 The child must clearly remember the algorithm of actions in case a stranger speaks to him: